hapax/hapax.github.io/assets/teaching.md

 ### A preamble

-To help make the problem more vivid, and its solution clearer, let's consider an analogy to *hiking*.
+To help make the problem more vivid, and its solution clearer, consider an analogy to *hiking*.
+Instead of maths,
-Imagine that, instead of maths, you were forced to take *hiking classes* in high school.
+imagine you were forced to take *hiking classes* in high school.
-Every day, for a couple of hours, you and your classmates would trudge through a barren, featureless scrubland, with no views, no peaks, and no apparent goal other than the hike itself.
+Every day, you and your classmates would trudge through a barren, featureless scrubland, with no views, no peaks, and no apparent goal other than the hike itself.
 Whenever the class complained that the walk was boring or pointless (and who hikes in real life anyway?) the teacher would recite the dictum that walking was an important life skill.
-If you can't walk, how do you expect to get a job!
+Heck, if you can't walk, how do you expect to get a job!
-Privately, teach had to admit: two monotonous hours in the scrubland, every day for six years, did seem excessive.
+Privately, thought, teach had to admit: two monotonous hours in the scrubland, every day for six years, did seem excessive.
-But that's how they'd been doing things forever, so that's the way things were.
+But that's the way things were.

 <figure>
     <div style="text-align:center"><img src